PluckyTopCoder/FootyStatsETL/README.md

 # Data Pipeline for Analyzing Goals Scored in Football Matches

 ## Overview
 This project intends to create a set of data models for analyzing goals scored in football matches (soccer) for a group of scouts to gain insights of individual player and team performances.
 In particular, the group is interested in finding out the top players who are involved in a lot of goals (either scored or assisted).
-A data pipeline is constructed to extract data from a website called FootyStats (https://footystats.org/) through REST APIs, transform the data according to the analytical needs, and load data into "Star-schemed" tables.
+A data pipeline is constructed to extract data from a website called FootyStats (https://footystats.org/) through REST APIs, transform the data according to analytical needs, and load data into "Star-schemed" tables.

 ## Tools and Technologies
-Apache Airflow <br>
+### Apache Airflow <br>
+Airflow is chosen as the workflow management tool for its simplicity, clarity, and flexibility in constructing and managing data pipelines.

 AWS Glue <br>
 AWS Athena